 • Step 2 - Credit check to ensure that the company is a stable, going concern (where published accounts are not available, evidence of financial stability will need to be provided)

-• Step 3 – Review of the in-house technology capability, energy saving expertise and customer service approach through a structured telephone call with each contact reference provided for a minimum of three case study examples
+• Step 3 – Review of the in-house technology capability, energy saving expertise and customer service approach through a structured telephone call with each contact reference provided for a minimum of three UK case study examples

 • Step 4 - A 30 minute telephone interview with a Carbon Trust technical representative covering your in-house technology expertise, pre and post sales processes and insurance and quality assurance documentation.

 Unsuccessful applicants will be informed by the Carbon Trust team, and will be notified of the criteria which have not been met / evidenced.
 Carbon Trust is committed to dealing with appeals in a fair and impartial manner, as detailed in our Appeals Process (PDF).

 On receipt of a fully completed application form, the accreditation process typically takes 3 to 4 weeks to complete.

 To ensure that your application proceeds as quickly as possible please ensure that your case study referees are aware that they will be contacted by a member of the Carbon Trust team.
 Failure to do this will result in delays to your application.

 Following completion of initial administration checks including case study checks, the technical interview will be scheduled for a mutually convenient time.

 Should you successfully pass the accredited supplier scheme interview, your accreditation will be listed on the Green Business Directory within 5 working days following receipt of payment of the accreditation fee.